Shayrin2/Suzerain-DB/README.md

 I will provide a way for the full file to be downloaded; or I'll split the file in 90MB chunks with a script provided to reconstruct it as a single file.

+The file can be downloaded from here : https://fileport.io/k7vq6Y6MpLGV

+And must be placed inside of /data.